 • Developers using Cursor, Claude Code, or Codex who get inconsistent results and want to understand why.
 The answer is almost always the prompt.

 • Small teams (1-10 people) without a dedicated architect — Tekk fills the knowledge gaps that would otherwise take days to research or thousands to consult.
+AI project planning grounded in your codebase is what separates teams that ship correctly from teams that rework repeatedly.

 • Product managers who need technically grounded specs — real specs a coding agent can execute, not AI-summarized notes or blank templates.